fisher-alice/johnny-five-wiki/Accelerometer.md

 - **change** The "change" event is emitted whenever any reading changes.

-- **data** The "data" event is fired as frequently as the user defined freq will allow in milliseconds.
+- **data** The "data" event is fired as frequently as measurements can be reported.

 <!--remove-start-->
 ## Examples